Who Regulates Immigration Consultants In Canada?

 Once an immigration consultant completes the accreditation program, they become an RCIC, Regulated Canadian Immigration Consultant—authorized immigration and citizenship representative who, when hired, will work on your behalf to evaluate your visa application and submit it on your behalf.
 Being experts in the immigration field, RCICs will offer you essential migration strategies and walk you through the complicated immigration system and visa options.

-All authorized RCICs are regulated by the Immigration Consultant of Canada Regulatory Council (ICCRC).
+All authorized RCICs are regulated by the College of Immigration and Citizenship Consultants (CICC).
 Therefore, even the slightest failure to stick to ethical conduct will result in the RCIC losing the right to continue working on immigration applications.

 Now, that brings us to the question,

-The Immigration Consultants of Canada Regulatory Council (ICCRC) is a regulatory body in Canada that operates to help and protect the public by supervising regulated immigration and citizenship consulting and international student advising professionals.
+College of Immigration and Citizenship Consultants (CICC) is a regulatory body in Canada that operates to help and protect the public by supervising regulated immigration and citizenship consulting and international student advising professionals.

-If you are curious about the standards that all regulatory bodies follow, here is a list of ICCRCs responsibilities:
+If you are curious about the standards that all regulatory bodies follow, here is a list of CICC's responsibilities:

 - Putting together entry-to-practice requirements for applicants looking for admission into the regulated professions.